bwqr/testbed/backend/README.md

 ### Docker

-In order to securely execute user's code in our environment, we are using container technology to isolate execution from host.
-If you want to test code execution, you will need to have docker installed on your system.
+In order to securely execute user's code in the **controller** environment, we are using container technology to isolate execution from host.
+If you want to run some experiments, you will need to have docker installed on your system.
 You can checkout official [docker](https://www.docker.com/) page.

 ## Configuration

 There are two files for configuration ```controller/.env``` and ```api/.env```.
 Since these files are system specific, they do not exist in the repo.
-Hence, you will need to copy ```controller/.env.example``` to ```controller/.env``` and ```api/env.example``` to ```api/.env``` in order to obtaion configuration files.
+Hence, you will need to copy ```controller/.env.example``` to ```controller/.env``` and ```api/env.example``` to ```api/.env``` in order to obtain configuration files.
 You should configure **DATABASE_URL** inside the ```api/.env``` as we have done in diesel migration part.
 Another required configuration is docker path.
 You must specify docker path in the ```controller/.env``` file.